HotBlackRobotics/hotblackrobotics.github.io/_posts/blog/2018-01-18-docker-this-stranger.md

 [> Passa all versione Italiana]({{ site.baseurl }}{% post_url /_posts/blog/2018-01-18-docker-questo-sconosciuto %})

 Hello everybody!
-Today I'd like to talk about a technologu that is gathering more and more attention, both in the developers' world and the companies one: [Docker](https://www.docker.com).
+Today I'd like to talk about a technology that is gathering more and more attention, both in the developers' world and the companies one: [Docker](https://www.docker.com).

 #### Index:
 1. [What is a container?](#1-what-is-a-container)<br>